 - What each party expects from the other in terms of discipline and daily routines; and

-- The right of first refusal (if a parent is unable to care for the child during their regularly scheduled access time).
+- The right of first refusal (if a parent is unable to care for the child during their regularly scheduled parenting time).

-Be Specific & Clear in Your Access Schedule
+Be Specific & Clear in Your Parenting Time Schedule

-Access schedules are most beneficial when they are specific.
+Parenting time schedules are most beneficial when they are specific.
 A well-prepared schedule details the days and hours each parent spends with the children and includes pick up and drop off information.
 Detailed and recurrent schedules are helpful when planning future events and will also provide children with a sense of routine.
-In addition to daily access, a parenting plan should outline parental access for holidays and special occasions such as Mother’s Day, Father’s Day, and birthdays.
+In addition to daily parenting time, a parenting plan should outline parenting time for holidays and special occasions such as Mother’s Day, Father’s Day, and birthdays.